fredrikburmester/fredrikburmester-express/README.md

 ## Info

-This website was built with NPM and [Express](https://expressjs.com/) in the backend with PUG in the frontend.
+This website was built with [Node](https://nodejs.org/en/) and [Express](https://expressjs.com/) in the backend, with [Pug](https://pugjs.org/api/getting-started.html) in the frontend.
 This website is hosted on my own local server with Nginx as the webproxy, which is also serving all static files.

 ## Release History